thumbot/thumbs/README.md

 ```
 > rake start
-# Now go to your favorite pull request on github, leave a comment and watch the magic happen.
+# Now create a pull request or leave a comment and watch the magic happen.
 ```

 ### Example: https://github.com/BashoOps/prtester/pull/189